Sail Madeira to Tenerife on SV Twister

 Moments

-First sight of the Canary Islands rising from the sea after days of open ocean.
-Anchoring at Lobos at sunrise, swimming in clear water before breakfast.
-Walking lava trails on Fuerteventura.
-Loading old surfboards onto the deck, knowing they’re heading to Cape Verde for Clean Ocean Project.
-Phosphorescence in the wake on a night watch.
-Standing on the bow at night with the Milky Way overhead.
+First sight of land rising from the sea after days of open ocean.
+Sunrise anchorages and a swim before breakfast.
+Walking ashore on islands that only sailors get to.
+Loading old surfboards onto the deck, which will be cargo sailed to a community in Cape Verde in collaboration with the Clean Ocean Project.
+Phosphorescence and a beautiful night sky in the wake on a night watch.

 The Vessel